george24601/george24601.github.io/_posts/2019/2019-10-17-scalable-checklist.md

     * Rationale: The system can not process fast enough already, adding in the task queue will not help with the task processing time
 * Do NOT make any remote/inter-process calls when you are inside a mutex.
 95% of chance such code is wrong
 * The network latency between nodes in our DC is about 1-2 ms. Do not issue sequential network call, as the latency will add up quickly
 * Low timeout so we can fail early, which also protects the downstream system.
-Timeout should be no more than 2s on UX-impacting calls
+Timeout should be no more than 2s on UX-impacting calls (may even consider 1s)

+### Operation
+* Health check
+  * The thread answering health check is often different from the worker thread.
+To prevent the ninja work done by the worker thread, upon detecting health check failure, make sure you shut down the whole process
+  * ELB is default check is 10s time out, and will register the instance as failed after 3 times.
+This is too generous if the load balancer is within 100 KM of the instances,i.e., failure may not be detected enough
+  * When the same region scenario, consider health check timeout of 1s, with 3 as the failure threshould, and 2 as success threshould

 ### RDS
 * Memory should be able to hold all indices.
 You can estimate the size of indices by (number of rows * avg size of primary keys)